 More useful - peer reviewers also consider the importance of your paper to others in your field.

-For more information and advice on how to get published, please see our blog series here.
+For more information and advice on how to get published.

 How peer review works